 If you see this error in messages or logs, edit your HEC token configurations to send data to an index that is able to accept data.

 If indexer acknowledgment for your Amazon Kinesis Firehose data is successful but your data is not successfully indexed, the data may have been dropped by the parsing queue as an unparseable event.
 This is expected behavior when data is processed successfully in the input phase but cannot be parsed due to a logical error.
 For example, if the HTTP event collector is routing data to an index that has been deleted or disabled, the Splunk platform will still accept the data and begin processing it, which triggers indexer acknowledgement to confirm receipt.
 However, the parsing queue cannot pass the data to the index queue because the specified index is not available, thus the data does not appear in your index.
-For more information about the expected behavior of the indexer acknowledgement feature, see Indexer acknowledgment on the Splunk Developer Portal.
+For more information about the expected behavior of the indexer acknowledgement feature, see About HTTP Event Collector Indexer Acknowledgment.

 If you suspect events have been dropped, search your "last chance" index, if you have one configured.
 If you are on Splunk Cloud, contact Splunk Support if you do not know the name of your last chance index.
 If you are on Splunk Enterprise, see the

 lastChanceIndex setting in indexes.conf for more information about the behavior of the last chance index feature and how to configure it.